renatocaliari/contornos/docs/en/contornos.md

 Before making an allocation proposal to a new contorno, ask yourself:
 - How many hours do you want to be invested in this contorno? and how often?

-When making an integrative decision of [naming](apps#nominating-of-people-to-a-contorno), question yourself as an objection enhancer:
+When making an integrative decision of [naming](en/apps#nominating-of-people-to-a-contorno), question yourself as an objection enhancer:
 - does the person have the time and focus necessary for this other contorno?
 It is indicated that the person himself also assess for possible objection if he is with cognitive overload to be in many different contexts that require routine activities.

 ### Allocation revaluation
 When allocating a person to a contorno, it is necessary to define the frequency of revaluation of this allocation.
-Guardians and agents will have their participation [evaluated periodically] (apps#evaluation-in-a-contorno), according to the definition of frequency, in the contornos in which they participate.
+Guardians and agents will have their participation [evaluated periodically] (en/apps#evaluation-in-a-contorno), according to the definition of frequency, in the contornos in which they participate.

-It is recommended to use the [Appraisal in a contorno](apps#appraisal-in-a-contorno).
+It is recommended to use the [Appraisal in a contorno](en/apps#appraisal-in-a-contorno).

 ### Withdrawal of people from contornos
 Anyone can opt out of a contorno by notifying the participants of the contorno in advance.